 Preferred Stock.
 Preferred stock offers a stated dividend rate payable from a corporation's earnings.
 These preferred stock dividends may be cumulative or non-cumulative, participating, or auction rate.
 If interest rates rise, the fixed dividend on preferred stocks may be less attractive, causing the price of preferred stocks to decline.
 Preferred stocks may have mandatory sinking fund provisions, as well as call/redemption provisions prior to maturity, a negative feature when interest rates decline.
 The rights of preferred stocks are generally subordinate to rights associated with a corporation's debt securities.
-Dividends on some preferred stock may be "cumulative" if stated dividends from prior periods have not been paid.
-Preferred stock also generally has a preference over common stock on the distribution of a corporation's assets in the event of liquidation of the corporation, and may be "participating," which means that it may be entitled to a dividend exceeding the stated dividend in certain cases.
+Dividends on some preferred stock on the distribution of a corporation's assets in the event of liquidation of the corporation, and may be "participating," which means that it may be entitled to a dividend exceeding the stated dividend in certain cases.
 The rights of preferred stocks are generally subordinate to rights associated with a corporation cases.

 Convertible Securities.
 The Funds may invest in convertible securities that are rated, at the time of purchase, in one of the three highest rating categories by a nationally recognized statistical rating organization ("NRSRO") rating organizations, such as Moody's Investors Service ("Moody's") or Standard & Poor's ("S&P"), or if unrated, are determined by the adviser to be of comparable quality.
-See Appendix A, "Description of Ratings."
+See Ap\p\endix A, "Description of Ratings."
 Ratings represent the rating agency's opinion regarding the quality of the security and are not a guarantee of quality.
 Should the rating of a security be downgraded subsequent to a Fund's purchase of the security, CRM will determine whether it is in the best interest of a Fund to retain the security.